-- 9. In the Mixer Input column labeled "WavOut 1/2," click on each fader handle and drag it up to the 0dB setting.
-Also, deactivate (uncheck) each WavOut 1/2 mute box to unmute the channels.
+- 9. In the Mixer Input column labeled "WavOut SP/ANA," click on each fader handle and drag it up to the 0dB setting.
+Also, deactivate (uncheck) each WavOut SP/ANA mute box to unmute the channels.
 This will allow us, once we've recorded into a music software program, to hear those software outputs upon playback. - 10.
-Using the scroll bar at the bottom of the control panel, scroll to the right until you see the column labeled "H/W In 1/2."
-Strum the guitar, and you should see an indication in the left meter, which represents signal levels from the Delta analog input 1.
-Test the mic, and you should see an indication in the right meter, which represents signal levels from Delta hardware input 2. - 11.
-Adjust the gain on the pre-amp so that you're seeing a good level on the input meters, about -6dB to -3dB in the loudest parts (this is playing it safe because you don't want to hit 0dB and clip).
-Make similar adjustments for the microphone, using the right fader.
+Using the scroll bar at the bottom of the control panel, scroll to the right until you see the column labeled "H/W In SP/ANA."
+Strum the guitar, and you should see an indication in the left meter, which represents signal levels from the Delta analog input.
+Test the mic, and you should see an indication in the right meter, which represents signal levels from Delta hardware input "H/W In SP/ANA" in the left meter. - 11.
+Adjust the gain on the pre-amp so that you're seeing a good level on the input meters, about -6dB to -3dB in the loudest parts (this is playing it a safe because you don't want to hit 0dB and clip).
+Make similar adjustments for the microphone, using the gain control on channel 2.
 These are the levels at which the signals will be recorded. - 12.
 Now let's set the levels at which you will monitor the mic and guitar while recording.
-These are not to be confused with the levels that are recorded by the software these levels are merely monitor levels that appear in the mixer outputs (in this case at Delta 66 analog outs 1 & 2).
-Click on the left fader handle of H/W In 1/2, and drag it about halfway up.
+These are not to be confused with the levels that are recorded by the software these levels are merely monitor levels that appear in the mixer outputs (in this case at the Delta TDIF analog outs).
+Click on the left fader handle of H/W In SP/ANA, and drag it about halfway up.
 Strum the guitar.
 If it's not loud enough, bring it up all of the way.
 If it is still not loud enough, you will have to raise the listening level of your sound system.
 Make similar adjustments for the microphone, using the right fader. - 13.
 Now fine-tune your monitor levels.
-Sing and play guitar, adjusting your listening levels using the H/W In 1/2 faders so that you have a comfortable blend of guitar and mic levels.
+Sing and play guitar, adjusting your listening levels using the H/W In SP/ANA faders so that you have a comfortable blend of guitar and mic levels.

 Now is the time to launch your music software and set it up to record and playback audio tracks.
 We're going to speak in general terms here, since setup within software programs will vary somewhat.
-Minimize your Delta Control Panel so that you can easily access it from your Windows taskbar.
+Minimize your Delta Control Panel so that you can easily access it from your Windows taskbar (on the Mac, minimize and move to a convenient place).
 Then open your music software program.